Memory Care FAQ

 Is it still worth visiting if my loved one doesn’t speak?

-It’s possible that your loved one has lost the ability to speak verbally.
+Your loved one may have lost the ability to speak verbally.
 This is common with dementia, so don’t let it stop you from visiting.
 Patience is key when dealing with a loved one, as is asking simple “yes or no” questions.
 Tell him or her about your day, your vacation, or a cherished pet you both know.
 Just because this person is unable to communicate does not mean they cannot understand you or value your visit.

 Should I stop visiting if my loved one doesn’t recognize me?